 - e.
 If a parent wishes to contest a short-term suspension by BOCES, he or she can obtain a copy of the appeal procedure from the BOCES administrator - f.
 A copy of the suspension letter shall be placed in the student's file. - g.
-UPON return to school for reinstatement, the student should be accompanied by either or both parents for a reinstatement interview if possible. - h.
+UPON return to school for reinstatement, the student should be accompanied by either or both parents for a reinstatement interview if possible. h.
 ALTERNATE Instruction During the period of suspension, the compulsory school aged student will have access to alternate instruction.
+This - n.
+ALLERNATE instruction During the period of suspension, the compulsory school aged student will have access to alternate instruction.
 This may be provided in several ways, including: - the student is placed on home study and receives prepared instructional materials. - the student is placed on in-school instruction (ISI) at a BOCES location. - the student is placed on in-school suspension at his/her home school district.